Prosecutors dismiss Alec Baldwin charge, citing new evidence

 Before Friday's dismissal, the case against Baldwin had already been diminishing.
 In February, a weapons enhancement to the manslaughter charge was dropped, reducing the maximum prison sentence from five years to 18 months.

-Baldwin has worked little as an actor since the shooting, but hardly went into hiding.
+Baldwin has worked little as an actor since the shooting but hardly went into hiding.
 He stayed active on social media, making Instagram videos, posting podcast interviews and pictures of his wife and seven children.
+He and his wife posted pictures on their Instagram accounts Thursday embracing each other.

 Plans to resume filming were outlined last year by the cinematographer's widower, Matthew Hutchins, in a proposed settlement to a wrongful death lawsuit that would make him an executive producer.
 Souza has said he will return to directing "Rust" to honor the legacy of Halyna Hutchins.

-Note: This story has been updated to correct that the August FBI report did find a scenario in which the gun could have gone off without the trigger being pulled, and to correct the spelling of Morrissey.